 Traditionally, pipes are evaluated for replacement or rehabilitation by calculating head loss due to friction.
-However, considering the energy performance of each pipe across multiple metrics, such as energy delivered to users and net energy efficiency, could provide a more holistic view of which pipes should be targeted for intervention across a distribution system.
+However, considering the energy performance of each pipe across multiple metrics – e.g. energy delivered to users and net energy efficiency – could provide a more holistic view.
+And this would allow us to better decide which pipes should be targeted for intervention across a distribution system.

 Given that drinking water distribution accounts for a significant use of energy and resulting greenhouse gas emission, energy considerations should be included in pipe replacement and rehabilitation planning.